djerik/dagen-ha/README.md

-# Hayward Aquarite integration for Home Assistant
+# Hayward AquaRite integration for Home Assistant

 ## Requirements
-- An Hayward Aquarite with wifi module connected to the internet.
+- An Hayward AquaRite with wifi module connected to the internet.
 - The controller must be added to an Hayward account.

 ## Installation